 Furthermore, fiber is slowly digested and expands in the stomach, keeping us full for a long time!
 Additionally, as the main carbs of unripe bananas are starch and fiber, green banana has a particularly low glycemic index of 37.
 Therefore, a green banana won’t spike blood sugar, as much as an overripe banana!
 Consuming foods with low glycemic index is good for maintaining a healthy body weight.

-Hence, people who want to lose weight could benefit from eating unripe bananas.
+Hence, people who want to lose weight could benefit from eating green bananas.

-Banana is the main ingredient to most popular smoothie recipes.
+Banana is the main ingredient of most popular smoothie recipes.